Curriculum Overview

 • Prepare pupils for the next stage of their education and for life in modern Britain (our mission statement)

-Our curriculum is underpinned by our RESPECT values.
+Our RESPECT values underpin our curriculum.
 As we prepare our children for life beyond school, we will play a critical role in helping to shape curious, resilient, determined, passionate young people who can face the challenges of the future with confidence.
-We will provide curriculum opportunities that encourage pupils to develop a wider set of skills and qualities such as leadership, communication, empathy and perseverance, which are vital for each pupil’s successful learning.
-Learning at our school will contribute to cultural, physical, spiritual, moral and social well-being and play a part in extending each child’s understanding of British values.
+We will provide curriculum opportunities that encourage pupils to develop a wider range of skills and qualities, such as leadership, communication, empathy, and perseverance, which are vital for each pupil’s successful learning.
+Learning at our school will contribute to cultural, physical, spiritual, moral and social well-being and play a part in extending each child’s understanding of our RESPECT values and our British values.

 • Analytical thinking and innovation